Imperial College London on Overleaf

-Imperial College London Library are providing free Overleaf Pro accounts for all students, faculty and staff who would like to use a collaborative, online LaTeX editor for their projects.
-You do not have to be familiar with LaTeX to use Overleaf.
+Imperial College London Library is providing Overleaf Professional features for all students, staff and researchers who would like to use a collaborative, online LaTeX editor for their projects.
+Overleaf Professional features include real-time track changes, unlimited collaborators, and full document history.

 Overleaf is designed to make the process of writing, editing and producing your research papers and project reports much quicker for both you and your collaborators.
-Overleaf can also be linked to other services such as Mendeley, Git and Plot.ly to best fit into your workflow.
+Overleaf can also be linked to other services to best fit into your workflow.

-Claim your free 10GB Pro account on Overleaf by signing up (or signing in) below.
-You'll need to verify an Imperial email address (e.g. email@example.com) in order to receive your free Pro account.
+Claim your Overleaf Professional upgrade by signing up (or signing in) below.
+You'll need to verify an Imperial College London email address.

 Welcome to your quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!